Why do we heat baby bottles? And what’s the best way to warm them safely and quickly to minimise baby’s tears?

 Choosing the type of bottle (and nipple) you want to use

-If you’re transitioning from breastfeeding to bottle feeding, a nipple that feels and moves like a breast should make the switch easier.
-All Tommee Tippee nipples are shaped, move and stretch just like mom’s breast, because that’s what babies like.
+If you’re transitioning from breastfeeding to bottle feeding, a teat that feels and moves like a breast should make the switch easier.
+All Tommee Tippee teats are shaped, move and stretch just like mum’s breast, because that’s what babies like.

 How to heat up a baby bottle